-3.5 Miscellaneous
+3.6 Miscellaneous

 We are regularly called on to vote on shareholder proposals.
 These proposals address a range of topics including proxy access, articles of association, climate change, human rights and more.
-The Fund takes a case-by-case approach to shareholder resolutions and will support resolutions that are appropriately worded and, on balance, support the long-term economic interests of our stakeholders and help to make boards of directors accountable to shareholders.
-We consider pre-declaring our voting intentions on shareholder proposals on a case-by-case basis.
+The Fund takes a case-by-case approach to shareholder resolutions and will support resolutions that are appropriately worded and, on balance, encourage sustainable business practices and support the long-term economic interests of our stakeholders and help to make boards of directors accountable to shareholders.
+We will consider pre-declaring our voting intentions on shareholder proposals on a case-by-case basis.

-We follow the PLSA's guidance on related party transactions.
+We follow the Pension and Lifetime Savings Association's guidance on related party transactions.